Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-04.md

 ## Overview

-Arrangeing data to make the facts and meanings more visible.
+Arranging data to make the facts and meanings more visible.

 ## Why do you need to know this?